isomerpages/sndgo-corp/media-hub/speeches/_posts/2021-12-17-post-Augmented Reality Storybook Launch: My Favourite Days.md

 layout: post
 description: ""
 ---
-## Opening Address by Minister Josephine Teo at Augmented Reality Storybook Launch – ‘My Favourite Days’
+## Opening Address by Minister Josephine Teo at the Launch of  ‘My Favourite Days’ Augmented Reality Storybook

 **17 Dec 2021**